cosine83/music_tools/README.md

 # music_tools
-Custom scripts and tools for managing a music library.
+Custom scripts and tools for managing a music library as well as social media automation.